HerrMotz/bachelor-thesis/publication/main.typ

 - describe methods and techniques that build the basis of your work ]*/

-== Problem <problem_heading>
+== Background <problem_heading>
-Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question using this map, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts and, 6. reading more literature because the question is more complex than you thought 7. inferring an answer from the retrieved facts.
-This process can prove to be tedious and many of these steps have been eased for us -- may it be in the form of a librarian or a search engine.
+Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actionally asking for) and, finally, 7. inferring an answer from the retrieved facts.
+This process can be tedious, but, gladly, many of these steps have been facilitated by generations before us.
+May it be in the form of letterpress, libraries, a librarian, the world wide web (WWW), a search engine and so forth --- we can rely on an _infrastructure for knowledge_.

-The currently most used search engine, Google, uses of course Network Analysis but also Natural Language Processing (NLP) to identify the most relevant results to a topic.
-And just in recent years Large Language Models (LLMs) have shown interesting capabilities in compressing loads of knowledge using statistical analysis.
-An LLM is capable of giving an outline of any given topic or question, similar to a librarian, however any response is endangered by confabulation and ought to be verified.
-So, engineers successfully taught the computer to handle natural language for specific use cases somewhat reliably.
-But we might just go the last mile and ...
+The present internet search engines use a refined mix of network and metadata analysis as well as natural language processing (NLP) to identify the most relevant results to a topic.
+The World Wide Web also includes large websites like Wikipedia, which, similar to a printed encyclopedia, provide information in natural language.
+Depending on the topic being discussed, an entry usually shows a certain structure.
+Entries about individuals typically include their dates of birth and death, while entries about monuments most commonly provide information about their architect, location, and year of construction, among other details.
+The fundamental idea of _Wikibase_#footnote[https://wikiba.se/, also note that there were similar approches, such as #link("https://en.wikipedia.org/wiki/Freebase_(database)")[Freebase]] is to enable the user to strictly formalise such semi-structured articles, so that its contents are annotated to be machine-readable.

-... let humans formalise knowledge in a computer-processible format.
-Using a formal ontology, any given relationship can be theorised #todo[Check whether I can make this statement].
-This presents a two-fold advantage: Any statement is expressed in clearly interpretable terms and is viewed independently of any natural language constructs.
+The idea of formalising knowledge is not new.
+The field of formal ontology revolves around the creation of theories on how to model an arbitrary domain, such as the world we live in.
+One concrete formal ontology defines a theory about the workings of a concrete domain.
+It allows for the definition of i.e. names, categories, properties and relationships between any of those.
+The use of ontologies presents a two-fold advantage: Any statement within an ontology is expressed in clearly interpretable terms, because it can be viewed independently of any natural language constructs.
 The difficulty with formal ontologies, however, is anticipating all (or at least most) things and relations that need to be represented in advance.
 Therefore, ontologies require careful deliberation and their genesis usually goes by the saying: "Many cooks spoil the broth".
-Collaboration in ontology development is a real challenge, but a necessity.
+In contradiction, collaboration between domain experts and ontology engineers is an existential necessity.

-So, how could this process avoided (or even supported), whilst not giving up the advantages of computer-processability?
-Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
-While an ontology consist of a theory (T-Box) and assertions (A-Box, statements which are in compliance with the theory) a RDF knowledge base can consist purely of an A-Box.
-The T-Box is quietly implicit.
+_So, how could this resurce-consuming process be in parts avoided or supported, whilst not giving up the advantages of computer-processability?_ Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
+While an ontology consists of a theory (T-Box) and assertions (A-Box, which are statements compliant with the theory), an RDF knowledge base can consist solely of an A-Box -- the T-Box is quietly implicit.
 Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

 This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous, e.g. in the digital humanities.
 Recently, historians, among others, started to use centralised knowledge bases, allowing for collaboration on research questions and finding connections between the results from different researchers.
 A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.

+== Problem

 This directly leads to the relevance of this work: Wikibase is a popular software for community knowledge bases and is RDF compatible.
 Such RDF databases#footnote[Technically, Wikibase uses a different internal representation and only maps to the RDF standard. @fig:rdf_mapping gives an overlook over the mapping.], however, can only be potently queried using a query language called SPARQL.
 Most researchers in the humanities will not find the time to study such arbitrary technicalities in-depth.
-Heavily inspired by Olaf Simons' article on the allure of a visual query interface, I reviewed several visual query helpers @Vargas2019_RDF_Explorer @KnowledgeGraphExplorationForLaypeople @Sparnatural and found them to have room for improvement in routine use and expressability.
+The idea for this thesis comes from a blog post by Olaf Simons @Simons_Blog_Entry_Graphic_query on the allure of a visual query interface.
+The user should be

+I reviewed several visual query helpers @Vargas2019_RDF_Explorer @KnowledgeGraphExplorationForLaypeople @Sparnatural and found them to have room for improvement in routine use and expressability.
 The aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances in daily use.

 /*
 Most factual knowledge can easily be written in terms of relations between individuals.